nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 The rate at which mutations accumulate allows us to place the tree in time and estimate dates for key events such as when the outbreak began.
 The common ancestor of all sampled cases provides an estimate of when the outbreak started.
-Given the uncertainty in the evolution rate it is difficult to estimate the date with reasonable confidence; however, the data suggests transmission began several weeks before the first cases were detected.
+Given the uncertainty in the evolution rate it is difficult to estimate the date with reasonable confidence.
+The estimate ranges from January to April 2026.
+While the precise date is not yet know, it is clear transmission began several weeks before the outbreak was declared.

 Again we direct interested readers to [virological.org](https://virological.org/c/ebolavirus/bundibugyo-ebolavirus/57) for more detailed analyses and discussions of the evolutionary rate and its consequences.